 Mesquite trees, at least the honey mesquites that are prevalent in the Lone Star State, are really "trees" in name only.
-Mesquites (or Prosopis glandulosa if we're taking Honey Mesquite) are actually a woody legume that is native to the southwestern United States and Mexico.
+Mesquites (or Prosopis glandulosa if we're taking Honey Mesquite) are actually from the legume family that is native to the southwestern United States and Mexico.
 According to Florida State University, the bean pods they bear don't split open when ripe, which allows the seeds to be distributed by wildlife that eats them.
 In Texas, cows unwittingly transported mesquite trees on long cattle drives by eating the bean pods.

 They replace the nutrients in the soil

 According to Victoria County Master Gardeners, species of mesquite are nitrogen-rich plants, so leaving them on your land rather than cutting them down (if you're able to successfully battle their ruthless root system) and burning them can improve the nutrient content of your soil.

 Mesquite trees tend to be short and scrubby like a bush, but that's usually because cutting them down causes them to grow back in all directions.
 However, if you prune them properly they will grow a central trunk and get taller and more tree-like.

 Telling a Texan to prune a mesquite tree is akin to advising someone to wash their garbage before they throw it out.
 Sure, some people really do it, but most people will just laugh at you.
 However, if you want to reenergize overgrazed soil by giving it an extra food source, mesquite trees are a good way to do that.
 Pruning them will make them look a tad better (hopefully).

 You can sell the mesquite wood to restaurants